syncfusion-content/extension-docs/Extension/Syncfusion-NuGet-Packages/NuGet-Packages.md

     nuget update -self
     ~~~

-2. Open the downloaded executable location in the command window, and run the following commands to configure the Syncfusion ASP.NET Core NuGet packages:
+2. Open the downloaded executable location in the command window, and run the following commands to configure the Syncfusion NuGet packages:

     ~~~
     #Add specified package source in NuGet.config file for Windows platform